Why Use SQL Window Functions

 └────┴──────────┴────────┴────────────┴────────┘

-Let’s look at some tasks that are convenient to solve with the help of SQL window functions.
-We’ll save the technical details for the following chapters.
-For now, let’s review the use cases.
+Let's look at some tasks that are convenient to solve using SQL window functions.
+We'll save the technical details for later chapters.
+For now, let's review the use cases.

 Ranking

-Ranking means coming up with all kinds of ratings, starting from the winners of the World Swimming Championships and ending with the Forbes 500.
+Ranking means coming up with all kinds of ratings, from the winners of the World Swimming Championships to the Forbes 500.

 We will rank employees.